mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 If you want to help translate the plugin, read the instructions in the [Translate strings instructions](https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/#translating-strings).

+= Can I add payment fees to payment methods? =

+Yes, you can with a separate plugin.
+At the moment we have tested and can recommend [Payment Gateway Based Fees and Discounts for WooCommerce](https://wordpress.org/plugins/checkout-fees-for-woocommerce/).
+Other plugins might also work.
+For more specific information, also see [helpful snippets](https://github.com/mollie/WooCommerce/wiki/Helpful-snippets#add-payment-fee-to-payment-methods).

 = Why do orders with payment method BankTransfer and Direct Debit get the status 'on-hold'? =

 These payment methods take longer than a few hours to complete.
 The order status is set to 'on-hold' to prevent the WooCommerce setting 'Hold stock (minutes)' (https://docs.woothemes.com/document/configuring-woocommerce-settings/#inventory-options) will